 Multi-sensory impairment

 MSI – are considered to have a multi-sensory impairment when they have a dual loss to both their distance senses- hearing and vision.
 They may also have neurological differences and additional difficulties which cause them to function as if they have significant sensory impairment/s.
-An impairment of both distance senses has an exponential impact on a CYP’s development.
+An impairment of both distance senses has an exponential impact on a child’s development.
 All children with a dual loss will have difficulties in the three key areas of communication, gaining of information and orientation and mobility.